 The aforementioned Slacktivist got a lot of comedy mileage out of the scene where Buck calmly buys a Land Rover (from an equally calm dealer) in the surburbs of Chicago—a few minutes after the atom bombing of downtown Chicago.

 It seems to get more cozy right on the day of Jesus' second coming, at least for the believers.
 Conveniently, the world's economic system crashes with the destruction of New Babylon on the same day that Jesus comes.
-Everyone on Carpathia's side who isn't in Carpathia's Unity Army, and isn't so determined to go forward with destroying the Christians and Jews in Petra and Jerusalem, is in a world-wide panic.
+Everyone on Carpathia's side who isn't in Carpathia's Unity Army, and isn't so determined to go forward with destroying the Christians and Jews in Petra and Jerusalem, is in a world-wide panic, and those who have lost their fortunes are committing suicide by the droves.

 Crisis of Faith: Irene Steele experiences this before switching to New Hope Baptist Church.